 Inside or "wicking" layer

 Since the inner layer is worn next to your skin, it is important to pick a material that will pull moisture away from your skin, a process called wicking.
-Columbia's Omni-Dry® is great for this.
-It is made of quick-drying polyester jersey fabric that offers great moisture management and breathability.
-Silk, is also a good natural fabric that pulls away moisture from the skin.
+Quick-drying polyester jersey fabric offers great moisture management and breathability.
+Silk is also a good natural fabric that pulls away moisture from the skin.

 Also, consider your sock choice.
 There is nothing worse than frozen toes.
 A pair of lightweight or medium-weight socks works best.
 Good fabrics for ski and snowboard socks are wool, polyester, and silk.
 Don't give into the idea that multiple layers of socks are better.
 That will only restrict circulation and cause your feet to be colder rather than warmer.